 - Contracts of employment and employee handbooks professionally written by your designated employment law consultant

-- Printing and binding is completed in-house by our team
+- Printing and binding that is completed in-house by our team

 - Designed and formatted to include your business details and company logo so all you have to do is get the documents signed